DannyBen/bashly-book/src/advanced/validations.md

 1. In your bashly configuration file, arguments and flags (with arguments) may have a `validate: function_name` option.
-2. Whenever your run your script, it will look for a function with that name, prefixed by `validate_` and will run it before allowing the user input to pass.
+2. Whenever you run your script, it will look for a function with that name, prefixed by `validate_` and will run it before allowing the user input to pass.
 3. If the function returns any string, it is considered an error.
 The